 College and a misdiagnosis.

 Through all of this she kept her humor and her hope.
 She called her managing oncologist, Dr. Randy Hurley, “the Quarterback,” but she also spent a lot of time doing her own research on Sarcoma and treatments.
 She felt strongly that a patient should be actively involved in their own care.
 Dr. Hurley was the perfect doctor for her because he encouraged her involvement.
 She wrote funny descriptions of all of the medical personnel that she met.
-She wrote a poem Twas the Night Before Chemo She laughed and joked with her friends to the point that one doctor put in her chart that, the patient and friends were too lighthearted about the situation.
+She wrote a poem Twas the Night Before Chemo.
+She laughed and joked with her friends to the point that one doctor put in her chart that, the patient and friends were too lighthearted about the situation.
 Karen was quite amused and said that was the point.

 Karen returned to Willamette for the spring semester of her senior year and graduated with honors and B.A. in political science.
 She and her friends found many ways to laugh and enjoy life.
 At graduation many people including professors were wearing buttons that said “Geesy Cow, You Honkin Weenie Doorknob” because Karen had convinced them all through her Minnesota Nights that we all talked that way.
 She lived what she believed.
 Two years later the Willamette Politics Department would recognize that by naming their most meritorious political science major award after Karen.
-But at Willamette as always her most treasured memories were her friends.
+But at Willamette, as always, her most treasured memories were her friends.

 Lutheran Volunteer Corps.

 After she graduated she joined the Lutheran Volunteer Corps (LVC) for a year.
 She worked for Legal Aid in North Minneapolis for a year.
-She conducted intake interviews with clients, conducted legal outreach, served as a legislative advocate for homeless youth and investigated cases as needed.
+She conducted intake interviews with clients, legal outreach, served as a legislative advocate for homeless youth and investigated cases.
 She and four roommates lived in North Minneapolis.
 They were provided with housing and health insurance and each received $80 a month for food.
 Karen and her roommates did much community service outside of their jobs.
 They also had a great deal of fun.
 They proved that you can have fun without money.
-They ran around the Community in Chili Pepper Costumes recording the comments they received.
+They ran around the community in Chili Pepper Costumes recording the comments they received.
 For entertainment they invited prominent politicians and community leaders to dinner to discuss the problems of the poor (and fed them pumpkin curry).

 In the fall of 1999, Karen enrolled at the University of Minnesota School of Public Health to pursue her master’s degree, but she again began to have health problems: the cancer had returned.
 Karen spent the next two years fighting her battle against cancer, all the while keeping everyone’s spirits up (including her own).